Dynamic Output-Feedback Controller Synthesis for Dissipativity and $H_2$ Performance from Noisy Input-State Data: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper we presented a dynamic output-feedback controller synthesis method for dissipativity based on noisy input-state data for discrete-time LTI systems, which is a useful non-trivial generalization of existing static state-feedback controller synthesis methods based on input-state data.
+In this paper we have proposed non-conservative data-driven dynamic output-feedback controller synthesis methods for generic discrete-time LTI systems with the closed-loop performance criteria formalized in terms of dissipativity and $H_2$ performance.
+These are generalizations of existing static state-feedback controller synthesis methods based on exact and noisy input-state data.
+The presented numerical examples illustrates the effectiveness of the proposed methods.